-Congress MLA Anand Singh resigns from party
+More trouble for coalition govt in Karnataka; Cong MLA Anand Singh resigns from post

 Bengaluru, July 01: Even as the Congress-JD(S) coalition is trying hard to keep its flock together in Karnataka, everything doesn't appear to be happening the way it wants.